percona/k8spxc-docs/docs/replication.md

 Configuring the cross-site replication for the cluster controlled by the Operator is explained in the following subsections.

+## Creating a Replica cluster

+Cross-site replication can be configured on two sibling Percona XtraDB Clusters.
+That's why you should first make a fully operational clone of your main database cluster.
+After that your original cluster will be configured as *Source*, and a new one (the clone) will be configured as *Replica*.

+The easiest way to achieve this is to use backups.
+You make a full backup of your main database cluster, and restore it to a new Kubernetes-based environment, following [this HowTo](backups-restore-to-new-cluster.md).

 ## Configuring cross-site replication on Source instances

 You can configure *Source* instances for cross-site replication with `spec.pxc.replicationChannels` subsection in the `deploy/cr.yaml` configuration file.
 It is an array of channels, and you should provide the following keys for the channel in your *Source* Percona XtraDB Cluster: